NSC banner

 Library Preparation

-Library preparations methods depend on the type of samples being sequenced.
+Library preparation methods depend on the type of samples being sequenced.
 We typically use a ligation library prep for DNA sequencing and a cDNA prep for RNA sequencing, however we also offer direct RNA and rapid library preps.

 Sequencing & Basecalling